mmmarinho/ROS2_Tutorial/docs/source/editing_python_source.rst

 .. note::

    There might be ways to adjust the settings of :program:`PyCharm` or other IDEs to save us from the trouble of having to do this.
-Nonetheless, this is the *one-size-fits-all* solution, which should work for all past and future versions of :program:`PyCharm`.
+Nonetheless, this is the *one-size-fits-most* solution, which should work for all past and future versions of :program:`PyCharm`.

 If you have rulled out all issues related to your own code, it might be the case that the terminal in which you initially ran :program:`PyCharm` is unaware of certain changes to your ROS2 workspace.